Why Ashford Castle is an Ireland Must

 Are Pets Allowed?

 Unbelievably, pets are allowed at Ashford Castle!
-Check their pet policy here.
-Though I rarely travel internationally with Dylan (my dog), if I lived in Ireland or the UK, I’d strongly consider bringing my pooch to Ashford Castle.
+Though I rarely travel internationally with my dog, if I lived in Ireland, I’d strongly consider bringing him here.
 The grounds alone are a dog’s absolute dream come true.
-It’ll set you back an extra 40 Euros per night to bring Fido along, but since Ashford Castle is already a splurge, it may just be worth it.
+It’ll set you back an extra 40 Euros per night to bring Fido along, but since the castle is already a splurge, it may just be worth it.

 How Much Does Ashford Castle Cost?